hpxro7/wwiseutil/README.md

 # bnkutil
-Tools for packing and repacking Wwise SoundBank files.
+Tools for unpacking and repacking Wwise SoundBank files.